Eagles Watch Vineyard

 Spacing: 4 x 7

 In 2012, Ken & Celia acquired land from their longtime and beloved neighbor Lee Anderson.
 Lee put his heart and soul into managing this postage stamp parcel where he farmed and raised horses, mules and donkeys.
-As Ken loves to tell the story, “Lee had a heart of gold and would damn near fall off his horse waving at you when you passed by.”
+As Ken loves to tell the story, “Lee had a heart of gold and would nearly fall off his horse waving at you when you passed by.”

 Planted in 2013 to clone 95 of Chardonnay and the Pommard clone of Pinot Noir, Lee’s Vineyard is a young site with great potential for amazing wines.
 Its rocky soil lends to strong irrigation and minerality in the fruit.
 Lee’s Vineyard produces small lot, single barrel wines made exclusively for Rain Dance Preservation Members.